OHCA Policies and Rules

 (iii) Mild or moderate cognitive impairment of the applicant is not a justifiable reason to deny ALC admission.
 Centers are required to specify whether they are able to accommodate members who have behavior problems or wander.
 Denial of admission due to a determination of incompatibility must be approved by the case manager and the AA.
 Appropriateness of placement is not a unilateral determination by the ALC.
 The ADvantage case manager, the member, or member's designated representative, and the ALC in consultation determine the appropriateness of placement.

 (iv) The ALC is responsible for meeting the member's needs for privacy, dignity, respect, and freedom from coercion and restraint.
 The ALC must optimize the member's initiative, autonomy, and independence in making life choices.
 The ALC must facilitate member choices regarding services and supports, and who provides them.
 Inability to meet those needs is not recognized as a reason for determining an ADvantage member's placement is inappropriate.
-The ALC agrees to provide or arrange and coordinate all of the services listed in the Oklahoma State Department of Health (OSDH) regulations, per OAC 310:663-3-3, except for specialized services.
+The ALC agrees to provide or arrange and coordinate all services listed in the Oklahoma State Department of Health (OSDH) regulations, per OAC 310:663-3-3, except for specialized services.

 (v) In addition, the ADvantage participating ALC agrees to provide or coordinate the services listed in (I) through (III).